 It can be expensive, but having a heat pump installed by a qualified professional is an expense you won't regret.
 Installation costs vary considerably depending on the type of heat pump you choose, and can be as much as double!

-On average, the price of installing a heat pump varies from €2,000 to €7,000, but the bill climbs with complex installations, particularly geothermal heat pumps (over €10,000), which require a study of the soil, drilling, earthworks and the installation and connection of the equipment.
+On average, the price of installing a heat pump ranges from €2,000 to €7,000, but the bill climbs with complex installations, particularly geothermal heat pumps (over €10,000), which require a soil survey, drilling, earthworks and the installation and connection of equipment.

-To give you a better idea, here are the estimated installation costs for different types of heat pumps:
+To give you a clearer idea, here is an estimate of installation costs for different types of heat pumps:

-Financial aid, self-consumption bonuses, resale and the eco PTZ reduce the initial investment, which brings us to the next point.
+However, financial aid, incentives for self-consumption, resale and the eco PTZ reduce the initial investment, which brings us to the next point.

-Installing a heat pump: focus on available financial aid
+Installing a heat pump: focus on available financial assistance

-Under certain conditions, you may be eligible for financial aid that can greatly reduce the cost of installing your heat pump.
-To tell you more about it, we have chosen the example of France, where it is possible to benefit from several subsidies as long as you choose an RGE (Reconnu Garant de l'Environnement) professional.
+Under certain conditions, you may be eligible for financial assistance that can greatly reduce the cost of installing your heat pump.
+To explain this in more detail, we've chosen the example of France, where you can benefit from a number of financial incentives, provided you choose an RGE (Reconnu Garant de l'Environnement) professional.

-- MaPrimeRénov': This aid replaces the tax credit for energy transition and the aid of the Anah.
-It is attributed according to several criteria, including the household income and the type of work done.
-In concrete terms, you can receive up to €10,000 for your installation;
+• MaPrimeRénov' : This assistance replaces the energy transition tax credit and Anah grants.
+It is awarded on the basis of several criteria, including household income and the type of work carried out.
+In practical terms, you can receive up to €10,000 for your installation;

-- MaPrimeRenov' Serenity This aid, which will be introduced in 2022, is designed to encourage the most modest households to undertake major energy renovation work.
-At stake: 35 % of the amount of work for households with modest incomes (yellow profile), and up to 50 % of the amount of work for very modest incomes (blue profile);
+• MaPrimeRenov' Serenity Energy saving scheme: to be introduced in 2022, this scheme is designed to encourage low-income households to undertake major energy renovation work.
+The reward: 35 % of the cost of the work for low-income households (yellow profile), and up to 50 % of the cost of the work for very low-income households (blue profile);

-- The Coup de Pouce Heating bonus This bonus is designed to encourage low-income households to replace their old heating equipment with less energy-intensive solutions.
-Its amount depends on the nature of the work;
+• The Coup de Pouce Heating bonus This bonus is designed to encourage low-income households to replace their old heating equipment with more energy-efficient solutions.
+The amount depends on the nature of the work;

-- Help from energy suppliers Energy saving certificates: as part of the Energy Saving Certificates (EEC) scheme, some energy suppliers offer grants to finance the installation of a heat pump.
-The amount depends on several factors: income, surface area of the home, type of heat pump, nature of the work, etc. ;
+• Help from energy suppliers As part of the Energy Savings Certificates (CEE) scheme, some energy suppliers offer grants to help finance the installation of a heat pump.
+The amount depends on a number of factors: income, size of dwelling, type of heat pump, type of work involved, etc. ... ;

-- Local government assistance Depending on where you live, you may be eligible for local assistance to install a heat pump;
+• Local government assistance Depending on where you live, you may be eligible for local grants to install a heat pump;

-- The zero interest eco-loan (eco PTZ): this interest-free loan can be used to finance certain energy renovation work, including the installation of a heat pump.
-Like any loan, it is repayable;
+• The zero-rate eco-loan (eco PTZ): this interest-free loan can be used to finance certain energy renovation projects, including the installation of a heat pump.
+Like all loans, it is repayable ;

 Heat pump for an 80 m² house: what you need to know

-Installation costs, the power required from the heat pump, the type of heat pump chosen... the costs associated with the installation of a heat pump for an 80 m² house can dissuade many people.
-The good news is that there are several financial aids available to support your project, which will greatly lighten the bill.
+Installation costs, required heat pump output, type of heat pump chosen... the costs associated with installing a heat pump for an 80 m² house can be daunting.
+The good news is that there are a number of financial aids available to support your project, which will greatly lighten the bill.

-In the end, installing a heat pump is a profitable investment over the long term.
-And don't forget that you are also doing something for the planet.
+All in all, installing a heat pump is a profitable long-term investment.
+And don't forget that you're also doing something for the planet.